nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Set whether the program should automatically save the updated inventory to the inventory data file after every successful write command issued.

+Note: if autosave is disabled, the program will not save on exit.
+This is because autosave off functions similarly to incognito mode on a browser.

 Format: `autosave [on/off]`